danieLayosh/Diascore/MainLogic-API/README.md

-# Diascore API Documentation
+# Diascore MAINLOGIC-API Documentation

-This document provides example API requests for the Diascore service.
+This document provides example API requests for the Diascore MAINLOGIC-API service.
 The examples show how to submit answers for clients in different contexts.

 ---